Taming of the design

 Act V: Reflection and Mock Ups

 I used the principles of design (alignment, value contrast, balance, etc.) to make enticing and dynamic pieces that attract the audience’s attention.
 The final composition supports the storytelling of the play through strong symbolic meaning, strategic type hierarchy, and a cohesive visual tone.
+These designs are able to beautifully translate to real-world scenarios.